Parker, Hudson, Rainer & Dobbs LLP - More than 70 attorneys from offices in Atlanta and Tallahassee

 Thought Leadership

-• Participated as a panelist on the topic of the revised form of HUD Intercreditor Agreement for use in skilled nursing facility financings at the Secured Lending seminar on February 6, 2014, sponsored by the Georgia Institute of Continuing Legal Education.
+• Panelist, "Revised form of HUD Intercreditor Agreement for use in skilled nursing facility financings," Georgia Institute of Continuing Legal Education Secured Lending Seminar (February 6, 2014)

-• Speaker - Webinar and in-house seminar presentations for clients on topics that include healthcare financing issues, Revised Article 9, real estate collateral, credit agreement representations, warranties, covenants and events of default, intercreditor agreements, "collateral gotchas" and healthcare finance transaction case studies
+• Speaker, Topics including healthcare financing issues, Revised Article 9, real estate collateral, credit agreement representations, warranties, covenants and events of default, intercreditor agreements, "collateral gotchas" and healthcare finance transaction case studies

 Areas of focus